 From Burn Creek Hut you can either go up the valley, where there is a 15 m waterfall to climb around, or up the ridge behind the hut.
 From the saddle on the ridge there is an easy climb to the westernmost Emily Peak, at 2024 m.
 From there follow down the ridge over to Point 1916 and continue over to Point 1786.
 Note there are some bluffs to work your way down.
 You need to get around the unnamed bump but at the saddle before Point 1840 you can drop down the slope towards a gut, hanging close to the right as you get towards the cliffs.

-From the hut it is well marked to get down to the treeline, where the route is clear for all but 100 m near where you cross the river after the bend, due to windfall and regrowth.
+From the hut it is well marked to get down to the treeline, where the route is well marked with those orange triangles for all but 100 m near where you cross the river after the bend, due to windfall and regrowth.
 From there is is easy enough to smash your way straight down the river bed, crossing about 25 times before it flattens out and it become worth getting on the at times overgrown, but well enough marked track that turns into an old four-wheel-drive track.
 You can cross the Matakitaki River at the farm road bridge if required due to rain.

 huts and campsites | Burn/Nardoo Loop, Nelson Lakes National Park

 Good campsites in both Burn Creek and mid-Nardoo Creek: